Universality of the Homotopy Interleaving Distance: Introduction

 This work is, in part, an outgrowth of a chapter in the second author's Ph.D. thesis, which introduced a pseudometric $d_{WI}$ on filtrations satisfying the stability, homotopy invariance, and homology bounding axioms considered in this paper \cite[Chapter 3]{lesnick2012multidimensional}.
 This chapter showed that the strict interleaving distance on $\R$-spaces satisfies a universality property, and raised but did not answer the question of whether $d_{WI}$ is universal.
 It is clear that $d_{WI}\leq d_{HI}$, but the problem of determining whether $d_{HI}=d_{WI}$ is non-trivial, due to technical issues related to homotopy coherence; see \cref{Sec:Incoherent_Interleavings_And_Rectification} and \cref{Remark:Interleaving_Vs_Approximate_Homotopy}.

-Around the same time \cite{lesnick2012multidimensional} was completed, M\'emoli \cite{facundo2012banff,facundo2012atmcs,memoli2017distance} and Chazal et al. \cite{chazal2014persistence} each introduced (different) definitions of a pseudometric on simplicial filtrations, both of which can be used to provide a refinement of the Rips Stability theorem analogous to the one we give using $d_{HI}$.
-However, neither definition extends in a naive way to arbitrary $\Top$-valued filtrations, and universality of these pseudometrics has not been considered.
-Our proof strategy of the triangle inequality for $d_{HI}$ was inspired by M\'emoli's proof of the triangle inequality for his pseudometric on simplicial filtrations \cite{memoli2017distance}: M\'emoli's proof hinges on a pullback construction, and our proof arose out of an effort to adapt that construction to our setting.
+Around the same time \cite{lesnick2012multidimensional} was completed, M\'emoli \cite{facundo2012banff,facundo2012atmcs,memoli2017distance} introduced a definition of a pseudometric $d_F$ on simplicial filtrations which can be used to provide a refinement of the Rips Stability theorem analogous to the one we give using $d_{HI}$.
+A different definition of $d_F$ is also implicit in the work of Chazal et al. \cite[Section 4.1]{chazal2014persistence}.
+The definition of $d_F$ does not extend naively to non-simplicial filtrations, and it was shown in \cite[Section 6.8]{scoccola2020locally} that $d_F$ is not homotopy invariant.
+However, our strategy for proving that $d_{HI}$ satisfies the triangle inequality was inspired by M\'emoli's proof of the triangle inequality for $d_F$ \cite{memoli2017distance}, which hinges on a pullback construction.

-Aside from the above, there has been relatively little work so far with an explicit emphasis on persistent homotopy theory.
-One exception is the theory of the contiguity complex developed in~\cite{BM}.
-Another is the work of Letscher, which studies a definition of persistent homotopy groups in the context of knot theory \cite{letscher2012persistent}.
-In addition, a recent result of Frosini et al. \cite{frosini2017persistent} strengthens the well known stability result for the persistent homology of $\R$-valued functions \cite{cohen2007stability} to pairs of functions with homotopy equivalent (but not necessarily homeomorphic) domains.